 What is an Instagram grid?

-Now, you can go about posting whatever you like, in whatever sequence you prefer.
-However, to someone who visits your account, it would look all haphazard – no theme, zero color coordination, which leaves a poor impression of exactly what it is that you do.
+You can go about posting whatever you like, in whatever sequence you prefer.
+However, to someone who visits your account, it would look all haphazard – no theme, zero color coordination, which leaves a poor impression.

 Put together carefully and thoughtfully, your Instagram grid can communicate a story – giving profile visitors a reason to follow you.
-This is why you need an engaging Instagram grid layout so that it can leave a strong visual impression on your audience.
+This is why you need an engaging Instagram grid layout so that it can leave a strong visual impression on your audience thus improving your Instagram SEO.

 How to create the perfect Instagram grid layout for your brand?